lukemonahan/SA-otx/README.md

 * IPv4
 * IPv6

-These map to threat intel groups and fields in Splunk ES according to the mapping that can be found in bin/otx_intel_manager.py (search for type_mappings)
+These map to threat intel groups and fields in Splunk ES according to the mapping that can be found in `bin/otx_intel_manager.py` (search for the `type_mappings` function)

-Other mappings that are important:
+Other field mappings that are important:

-* OTX tags map to threat_category
+* A concatenation of OTX tags, targeted industries and targeted countries map to `threat_category`
-* OTX adversary maps to threat_group
+* OTX adversary maps to `threat_group`
-* The description in the Splunk threat intel is composed of the pulse name and description from OTX
+* The `description` in the Splunk `threat_group_intel` collection is composed of both the pulse name and description from OTX
+* The `source_path` is the URL to view the pulse in detail in OTX